What’s the best nakiri knife?

 Overall this a great entry to mid-level nakiri to have in your home kitchen.
 It also comes with a blade cover to protect your knife when it’s not in use.
 The blade is 165mm (6.5 inches).

 It currently retails for about $170.
-Check the price below:
+This is a bit pricey when compared to the similar Iseya or Sakai Takayuki knives above.
+Check the most current price below:

 For a similar knife with Western handle, check out this Yoshihiro here: link